-- 1. Contributory and Comparative Negligence - 2.
-Comparative Negligence Applied to Specific Types Of Claims - 3.
-Multiple Tortfeasors - 4.
-Contribution, Indemnification, Judgments, and Settlements
+- 1. Contributory and Comparative Negligence

+- 2. Applying Comparative Negligence

+- 3. Multiple Tortfeasors

+- 4. Contribution, Indemnification, Judgments, and Settlements

 NOTE: Credit will be given for course #211 if completed as part of the Automobile Program.

 #212 LAW OF EVIDENCE (Required)

 This course will enable the student to understand rules governing admissibility of evidence at trial.
 By reviewing the common law and the Federal Rules of Evidence, students will become aware of the possibilities inherent in any evidence situation for the purposes of better guiding the claims investigation.